 Novotel Conference Center, Hyderabad, India

-The All-American Model UN Programs offers accepted students the incredible summer opportunity of traveling to China and then India in a jam-packed sixteen day experience.
-After being accepted, students have the choice to attend HMUN India, the WEMUN Expo, or both conferences at a highly discounted rate.
-The All-American Model UN team has won Best Small Delegation at HMUN India each of the last two years.
+The All-American Model UN Programs offers accepted students the incredible summer opportunity of traveling to India in a jam-packed multi-city experience.
+After being accepted, students have the choice to attend HMUN India and the India pre-program extension.
+The All-American Model UN team has won Best Small Delegation at HMUN India in 2015, 2016, and 2017.

 Day One: Arrive in Hyderabad

 Arrive in Hyderabad from Beijing or Local Aiport

 Go out to dinner in the City Center